asmyasikova83/MEG_probability/README.md

 Time frequency analysis

-Script baseline_correction.py contains a function for manual computation of power baseline based on time interval as of (-0.350, -0.050) ms before the appearance of feedback (0 ms) and that of manual correction of frequency representation of the epochs of interest (with feedback) by summation of power bands in a freq range, division by mean power in the (-0.350, -0.050) ms interval and log transformation of the result.
+Script baseline_correction.py contains a function for manual computation of power baseline based on time interval as of (-0.350, -0.050) ms before the appearance of fixation cross (0 ms) and that of manual correction of frequency representation of the epochs of interest (with feedback) by summation of power bands in a freq range, their division by mean power in the (-0.350, -0.050) ms interval preceding the appearance of fixation cross summarized over the freq tapers (see multitaper method)  and log transformation of the result.

 Script tfr.py contains further processing and plotting options of tfr data: collecting and averaging of tfr data over 30 participants and 7 runs.
 Plot_topomap and plot_topo are available.